Expectation propagation as a way of life: A framework for Bayesian inference on partitioned data: Algorithmic considerations

 \subsection{Approximating the tilted distribution}

-In standard EP, the tilted distribution approximation in step 3c is done by moment matching problem, which when using the multivariate normal family implies that: one chooses the site $g_k(\theta)$ so that the first and second moments of $g_k(\theta)g_{-k}(\theta)$ match those of the intractable tilted distribution $g_{\backslash k}(\theta)$.
-When used for Gaussian processes, this approach has the particular advantage that the tilted distribution $g_{\backslash k}(\theta)$ can typically be set up as a univariate distribution over only a single dimension in $\theta$.
-This implicit dimension reduction implies that the tilted distribution approximation can be performed analytically (e.g., Minka, 2001) or relatively quickly using one-dimensional quadrature (e.g., Zoeter and Heskes, 2005).
-In higher dimensions, quadrature gets computationally more expensive or, with reduced number of evaluation points, the accuracy of the moment computations gets worse.
-Seeger (2004) estimated the tilted moments in multiclass classification using multidimensional quadratures.
-Without the possibility of dimension reduction in the more general case, there is no easy way to compute or approximate the integrals to compute the required moments over $\theta \in \reals^k$.
-Accordingly, black-box EP would seem to be impossible.
+In EP, the tilted distribution approximation in step~\ref{alg:tilted_approx} is framed as a moment matching problem, where attention is restricted to approximating families estimable with a finite number of moments.
+For example, with the multivariate normal family, one chooses the site $g_k(\theta)$ so that the first and second moments of $g_k(\theta)g_{-k}(\theta)$ match those of the possibly intractable tilted distribution $g_{\backslash k}(\theta)$.
+When applied to Gaussian processes, this approach has the particular advantage that the tilted distribution $g_{\backslash k}(\theta)$ can typically be set up as a univariate distribution over only a single dimension in $\theta$.
+This dimension reduction implies that the tilted distribution approximation can be performed analytically \citep[e.g.][]{Opper+Winther:2000,Minka:2001b} or relatively quickly using one-dimensional quadrature~\citep[e.g.][]{Zoeter+Heskes:2005}.
+In higher dimensions, quadrature gets computationally more expensive or, with a reduced number of evaluation points, the accuracy of the moment computations gets worse. \citet{Seeger+Jordan:2004} estimated the tilted moments in multiclass classification using multidimensional quadratures.
+Without the possibility of dimension reduction in the more general case, approximating the integrals to obtain the required moments over $\theta \in \reals^k$ becomes a hard task.

-To move towards a black-box EP-like algorithm, we can change this moment matching choice to instead match the mode or use numerical simulations.
-The resulting EP-like algorithms critically preserve the essential idea that the local pieces of data are analyzed at each step in the context of a full posterior approximation.
-These alternative choices for a tilted approximation generally make EP less stable, and we consider methods for fast and accurate approximations and stabilizing computations for EP updates.
+To move towards a black-box message passing algorithm, we inspect the tilted distribution approximation from four perspectives: matching the mode, minimizing a divergence measure, using numerical simulations, and using nested EP.
+Algorithmically, these correspond to Laplace methods, variational inference, Monte Carlo, and recursive message passing, respectively.
+Critically, the resulting algorithms preserve the essential idea that the local pieces of data are analyzed at each step in the context of a full posterior approximation.